ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_poetry/tmgmt_poetry_mock/README.md

 In order to enable the mock module, you need to set up the mock path in your settings.php file.
-Check the build.properties.dist file, the variable mock.poetry.base_url is added added autromatically to settings.php file when building the platform.
+Check the build.properties.dist file, the variable mock.poetry.base_url should be set in your build.properties.local file, which will  automatically add it to settings.php file when building the platform.

 Install as usual, see http://drupal.org/node/70151 or Run the drush command